 All Taxonomic Certifications stand for five years.
 Please contact the TCP about your renewal process.

-As of September 21, 2012 the SFS- Taxonomic Certification Committee has posted a new version of the Re-certification Petition.
+As of September 21, 2013, the SFS- Taxonomic Certification Committee has posted a new version of the Re-certification Petition to help clarify the procedure.